 Mandokoro Hand Picked Sencha

-Sencha is produced by steaming the leaves before drying, and then firing them afterwards, in contrast to teas which are pan-fired before drying.
-The characters for sencha (煎茶) literally translate as "pan-fired tea", which can be confusing because the term "pan-fired" usually refers to green teas (including many Chinese varieties) which are pan-fired before drying, at the stage at which sencha is steamed.
 Each new shoot of this tea was carefully picked by hand.
 Nowadays, tea-harvesting is usually done by machine so hand-picking tea is a very prized method only conducted in the harvesting of high-grade tea and during festivals.
-This tea is made only from leaves that are especially chosen from first-grade tea (first-picking tea leaves).
-This is a tea with a rich, flavorful taste borne from carefully examined tea leaves, brimming with delicateness and imbued with the passion of its producers.
+This tea is made from first flush leaves which are the first picked tea leaves of the season.
+This is a tea with a rich, flavorful taste borne from carefully examined tea leaves, brimming with delicateness and imbued with the passion of its producer.

 Grassy, Bold, Vegetal